sravya8/VideoText/detection/README.md

 1. faster_rcnn_resnet101_pets_coco.config
 2. ssd_mobilenet_v1_coco.config

-Frozen model checkpoint trained on coco-text and minimally augmented with custom text images is stored as frozen_inference_graph.pb
+Frozen model checkpoint trained on coco-text and minimally augmented with custom text images is stored as frozen_inference_graph.pb (Will add google drive link)

 Script used to generate TF records for use with this model is at [coco-text/Coco-Text%20to%20TFRecords.ipynb](../coco-text/Coco-Text%20to%20TFRecords.ipynb)